Practical information and support

 Questions about the external website can be answered by Communication & PR and questions about the employee web can be answered by your school’s web coordinator or communications officer.

 You create your staff card via the employee web - click on the Min profil icon (look to the right on the top of the page) and select Uppdatera profil.
 Remember to write a few lines about the focus of your research in Swedish and in English, a link to your academic school, your subject and any centre or research project.
+Also, do not forget to check the box for admitting publication.

 You should check whether you need to update the text on your staff card at least once per year!